refinedev/refine/documentation/docs/tutorial.md

 `<List>` is not an obligation at this point.
 You can prefer to use your own wrapper component.
 :::

-`refine` apps uses [ant-design](https://ant.design/components/overview/) components to display data.
-In this example, we'll use `<Table>` component, which is exposed from ant-design to render a table with one row for each record.
+`refine` apps uses [Ant Design](https://ant.design/components/overview/) components to display data.
+In this example, we'll use `<Table>` component, which is exposed from Ant Design to render a table with one row for each record.

-Refer to [ant-design docs](https://ant.design/components/table/#API) for more detailed information about `<Table>`.
+Refer to [Ant Design docs](https://ant.design/components/table/#API) for more detailed information about `<Table>`.

 The render prop of `<Table.Column>` is used to determine how to format and show data.
 Each `<Table.Column>` maps a different field in the API response, specified by the `dataIndex` prop.